-- 7.6.1 Family and Domestic Violence Leave
+7.6.1 Family and Domestic Violence Leave

-- (a) Full time, part time and casual employees are entitled to 10 days paid family and domestic violence leave annually.

-- (b) Family and domestic violence means violent, threatening or other abusive behaviour by an employee's close relative that seeks to coerce or control the employee and/or causes the employee harm or fear.

-- (c) For the purpose of this clause, a close relative is considered to be an employee's:
+- (a) Eull time, part time and casual employees are entitled to 5-days unpaid 10 days paid family and domestic violence leave annually. - (b) Family and domestic violence means violent, threatening or other abusive behaviour by an employee's close relative that seeks to coerce or control the employee and/or causes the employee harm or fear. - (c) For the purpose of this clause, a close relative is considered to be an employee's: - i.

-- i.
 Spouse or former spouse; or

-- ii.
-De facto partner or former de facto partner; or

-- iii.
-Child; or

-- iv.
-Parent; or

-- v.
-Grandparent; or